gravitational/teleport/docs/4.0/aws_oss_guide.md

 ### Teleport on AWS FAQ
 **Why would you want to use Teleport with AWS?**

-As with all systems, at some point you'll want to log into the system using SSH to help test, debug and troubleshoot a problem box.
+At some point you'll want to log into the system using SSH to help test, debug and troubleshoot a problem box.
 For EC2, AWS recommends creating ['Key Pairs'](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) and has a range of [other tips for securing EC2 instances](https://aws.amazon.com/articles/tips-for-securing-your-ec2-instance/).